mysqljs/mysql/Readme.md

 [Error]: https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Error
 [MySQL server error]: http://dev.mysql.com/doc/refman/5.5/en/error-messages-server.html

+In addition, MySQL server errors will have an `err.sql` property that contains the SQL of the failed query.
+This can we useful when using a higher level interface like an ORM that is generating your queries for you.

 Fatal errors are propagated to *all* pending callbacks.
 In the example below, a fatal error is triggered by trying to connect to an invalid port.
 Therefore the error object is propagated to both pending callbacks: